Heegaard Floer homology and integer surgeries on links: Beyond the surgery theorem

 \begin {definition} Let $X$ be a closed, oriented four-manifold with $b_2^+(X) \geq 2$.
 A {\em hyperbox presentation} $\Gamma$ for $X$ consists of a cut link presentation $(L = L_1 \cup L_2 \cup L_3, \Lambda)$ for $X$, together with a complete system of hyperboxes for $L$. \end {definition}

 The four-manifold invariant $\Phi_{X, \tt}$ can be expressed in terms of a hyperbox presentation $\Gamma$ for $X$ as follows.
-Using Theorem~\ref{thm:AllVersions}, we can express the maps $F^-_{W_2, \tt|_{W_2}}$ and $F^+_{W_3, \tt|_{W_3}}$ (or, more precisely, their tensor product with the identity on $V= H_*(T^{k-p})$) in terms of counts of holomorphic polygons on a symmetric product of the surface.
+Using Theorem~\ref{thm:AllVersions}, we can express the maps $F^-_{W_2, \tt|_{W_2}}$ and $F^+_{W_3, \tt|_{W_3}}$ in terms of counts of holomorphic polygons on a symmetric product of the surface.
 We can combine these maps using their factorization through $\iHF_{\operatorname{red}}$, and obtain a mixed map